Do you miss keto tuna salad melts?? Then be prepare, these keto tuna melt are gonna blow your mind!!

 - Baking sheet – this recipe makes 9 stuffed onions, so you’ll want a large enough baking pan to accommodate that.

-- Parchment paper – this silicone coated paper will help keep our tuna melt stuffed onions from sticking to the pan, especially when we flip it part way through cooking.
+- Parchment paper – this silicone coated paper will help keep our keto tuna melt from sticking to the pan, especially when we flip it part way through cooking.

 Store leftovers in the fridge in airtight containers, keeping components separate until you’re ready to bake them fresh.